MustafaMoneer/bot-microsoft-connector/README.md

 # Start coding your bot: Recast.AI + Microsoft Bot Connector

-This Starter Kit will help you start coding a bot connected to Microsoft Bot connector with [Recast.AI](https://recast.ai/).
+This Starter Kit will help you start coding a bot connected to Microsoft Bot connector with [Recast.AI](https://recast.ai).

 ## Requirements

-* Create an account on Recast.AI
+* Create an account on [Recast.AI](https://recast.ai)
-* Create an account on Microsoft Bot Framework
+* Create an account on [Microsoft Bot Framework](https://dev.botframework.com)
-* Create accounts on messaging applications handled by Microsoft Bot Platform(Slack, Messenger, Kik...)
+* Create accounts on messaging applications available on Microsoft Bot Platform (Slack, Messenger, Kik...)

-## Get your Recast Bot Token
+## Get your Recast.AI bot token

-* Log in to your Recast.AI account
+* Log in to your [Recast.AI](https://recast.ai/) account
 * Create your Bot
 * Create intents and fill them with some expressions
 * Build your conversation flow on bot builder in the 'Build' tab